darkLord19/DBOverflow-notifier/README.md

 Current Value of Field: 31434
 ```
 Currently it notifies when auto increment value is >=90% of range of that data type.
 You can change it by changing threshold value in secrets.py.

-# Database
-You can use init_db.sql to create test tables and insert_data.sql to insert enough data into those table so that we get message on slack.
-You can use your existing database also.